How to Grow Honeydew Melons: Planting, Growing, and Care Tips

 • Prepare the soil by adding some compost and working in, building small hills a bit bigger than a dinner plant and several inches tall.

-• Sow seeds ½-1 inch deep in hills, 3-4 seeds per hill.
+• Sow seeds ½–1 inch deep in hills, three to four seeds per hill.

 • Space hills about 36 inches apart.

 Tip: If transplanting melons grown inside, take care not to disturb the roots.
-Harden them off like other seedlings and wait to transplant until about two weeks after your last frost date.
+Harden them off like other seedlings and wait to transplant until about 2 weeks after your last frost date.
 They look small when planted in the garden, but they’ll soon get larger.

 Growing